 ~I am an advocate of natural treatments.
 However, if your chickens are not responding to the natural treatment you have selected within 2-3 days, you should consider re-evaluating your treatment plan.

-~Although certain items such as lavender, garlic, vinegar, lemon, honey, ginger, citrus and the like have been shown to have antiseptic properties against microorganisms, they can lack potency.
+~Although certain items such as lavender, garlic, vinegar, lemon, honey, ginger, citrus and the like show antiseptic properties against microorganisms, they can lack potency.
 Often more potent antibiotics are necessary with more serious situations.

 ~Super oxidized water products such as Vetericyn